 To preserve your teeth, it isn’t just about cutting out sugars.

-As we known, sugar still naturally occurs in many healthy foods, and treats are okay in moderation.
+As we know, sugar still naturally occurs in many healthy foods, and treats are okay in moderation.

 4. Acidic Foods